 Radiation Therapy for Lung Cancer

-Radiation therapy can be used alone, or it can be combined with other treatments.
+Radiation exposure damages cellular DNA, which either prevents the cells from spreading or causes them to die.
+This type of therapy can be used alone, or it can be combined with other treatments.
 For instance:

 - Radiation can be given before surgery to shrink a tumor and make it easier to remove.

 - Radiation can be given after surgery to reduce the likelihood of the tumor coming back.

 - Radiation can be combined with chemotherapy for patients who are not good candidates for or choose not to have lung cancer surgery.

 Regardless of when radiation therapy is given, it can be delivered through several different methods.
 Some patients receive external beam radiation therapy (EBRT), in which a radioactive beam is directed at a tumor from a machine located outside the body.
 Other patients receive brachytherapy, or internal radiotherapy, in which radioactive pellets are implanted inside the body and then removed (or allowed to disintegrate) once the pellets have finished delivering radiation to the lungs.

 What should I expect during radiation therapy for lung cancer?

 Before you begin radiation therapy, your lung cancer specialist will meet with you to explain what you can expect throughout the treatment process.
 During a pre-treatment session called a simulation, your treatment team will fully plan your therapy.
 A simulation session is essentially a walkthrough during which no treatment is actually administered, but all of the details are discussed and finalized.

 For example, if you will be receiving EBRT, your radiation therapy simulation will involve several steps: